meilisearch/specifications/text/0192-multi-search-api.md

 - 🔴 Accessing these routes without the `Authorization` header returns a [missing_authorization_header](0061-error-format-and-definitions.md#missing_authorization_header) error.
 - 🔴 Accessing these routes with a key that does not have permissions (i.e. other than the master key) returns an [invalid_api_key](0061-error-format-and-definitions.md#invalid_api_key) error.

 If any of the search queries fail to execute, the response returns the corresponding error instead of the array of results.
-If multiple queries would have failed, only the first encountered failure is returned.
+If multiple queries fail, only the first encountered failure is returned.

 `POST` HTTP verb errors: